-Is the tide turning in the recruitment industry towards Candidate Experience?
+When it comes to Candidate Experience, is the tide turning in the recruitment industry?
 It certainly seems so.
 Recruiters are becoming more and more concerned about measuring and improving it.
 The recruitment process can no longer be a black box for candidates.
 In the age of Glassdoor and wildfire social media, a candidate’s negative experience applying for a job can cost a company applicants but also affect their bottom line.

 Take the often-discussed case which did the rounds on LinkedIn about how bad Candidate Experience cost Virgin Media over 4 million pounds annually.

 The calculation was fairly straightforward.
 If there were 123,000 rejected candidates each year, and 6% canceled their monthly Virgin Media subscription because of bad Candidate Experience, you end up with about 7,500 cancellations.
 Multiply that by the £50 subscription fee and by 12 months.
-It doesn’t take a lot to see that lost business because of bad CandE is costly.
+There are more reasons to support the relevance of Candidate Experience in today’s world, and it doesn’t take a lot to see that lost business because of bad CandE is costly.
 Candidates are also customers.
-Unhappy candidates means unhappy customers.
+Unhappy candidates mean unhappy customers.
 Quite simple.

 What’s the recruitment industry saying about Candidate Experience?

-In our partner Bullhorn’s 2018 report on Staffing and Recruiting Trends there’s two very interesting findings with implications for Candidate Experience.
+In our partner Bullhorn’s 2018 report on Staffing and Recruiting Trends there are two very interesting findings with implications for CandE.
 Among the HR and recruitment specialists surveyed:

 - The talent shortage ranks as the #1 challenge for staffing professionals in 2018.